 This window displays a useful selection of variables and expressions in, or near, the current statement.
 Every time execution in C-SPY stops, the values in the Auto window are recalculated.
 Values that have changed since the last stop are highlighted in red.

-For more information about the context menu, see Watch window, page 87.
+For information about editing in C-SPY windows, see C-SPY Debugger main window, page 45.